 The NWG and the Ann Craft Trust have worked in partnership to produce a course that looks at a range of learning difficulties, from undiagnosed limitations through to complex and emotional learning needs.
 The Ann Craft Trust is a leading authority in safeguarding disabled children and adults from abuse, who want to live in a world where people live safely, free from the risk of abuse.
 Through pioneering training, practice reviews, and contributing to world-leading research, they support organisations to safeguard disabled children and adults at risk of harm.

 This CPD accredited course seeks to develop knowledge and awareness of how a young person’s ability to understand risks, respond to social cues, and make sense of consent and relationships which can be difficult for them.
 Many young people do not have a specific diagnosis and are having to cope with complex emotional and learning needs.
 This can often lead to them being labelled as challenging which can prevent behaviours being seen as a form of communication.
 Delegates are given the opportunity to develop their practical and communication skills and consider how they put this knowledge into practice.

 By the end of the course delegates will be able to;

-- Recognise the various modus operandi of perpetrators of CSE.
+- Recognise the various modus operandi of perpetrators of Child Exploitation.

-- Define Child Sexual Exploitation (CSE) and Learning Disability; understanding the relevance of these definitions.
+- Define Child Exploitation (CE) and Learning Disability; understanding the relevance of these definitions.